jscottpilgrim/Pokemotes/README.md

 ### Gotchas
 - Gifted Pokemon have not been implemented.
 That means that your first Pokemon will be a regular Pokemon.
-- Gamegets glitchy sometimes graphically.
+- Game gets glitchy sometimes graphically.
 - Emotes sometimes evolve into other emotes or pokemon.
 Bug or feature?
 You decide!

 # Troubleshooting